November 21, 2023

 What is a Legal Separation Agreement?

 A legal separation agreement is a legally binding contract between partners who are living apart but are not seeking a divorce.
-It establishes guidelines for managing financial matters, child custody, visitation rights, and other crucial aspects of the separation.
+It establishes guidelines for managing financial matters, child custody, visitation rights, and other important aspects of the separation.

 Why Do You Need a Separation Agreement?